jbtubman/dimroom/README.md

 #### Unsupported Queries

-* **Single coordinate queries.** The logic is in the code, but the command line interface is not parsing the coordinate values correctly yet.
 * **Coordinates within polygons queries.** This was blocked by the command line parsing problem mentioned in the previous point.
 (The code to determine this is actually in the file `contains.hpp`.
   It is based on a C original (with credit given), but translated into modern C++/STL.)